KLM: History, fun facts and curious stories

 Aircraft names: KLM assigns names to its aircraft according to a couple of principles.
 Some of them are named after famous squares (i.e. Museumplein, Leidseplein, De Dam, etc.) in The Netherlands.
 Other categories include flowers, famous cities and UNESCO heritage sites.

-Longest and shortest flights: The shortest flight operated by the blue-coloured airline is the route Amsterdam-Brussels.
+The shortest flight operated by the blue-coloured airline is the route Amsterdam-Brussels.
 Opposite, you’ll find the route from Amsterdam to Denpasar.
 This one needs a short break in Singapore in order to be completed.
 The latter covers the distance of 12,000 kilometres while the former barely flies past a meagre 180.

 The Royal Dutch Airline, literally.

-Answers to some FAQs regarding KLM and its partners.
+Here are the answers to some FAQs regarding KLM and its partners.

 Why did KLM and Air France merge?